-Connectors can be typed by association classes that are stereotyped by Block (association blocks, see Section 8.3.2.6, "ParticipantProperty).
+Connectors can be typed by association classes that are stereotyped by Block (association blocks, see "ParticipantProperty" on page 48).
 These connectors specify instances of the association block created within the instances of the block that owns the connector.
-The values of a connector property are instances of the association block created due to the connector referred to by the connector property.
+The values of a connector property are instances of the association block created block created block created block that owns the connector property.